UPPMAX/install-methods/apps/R_packages/R_packages-4.1.1_install-README.md

 BioConductor packages.
 We also load `PostgreSQL/10.3` for the same reason for `RPostgreSQL`.

-The installation of `formattable` and `kableExtra` requires `ImageMagick/6.9.9-35` with rsvg support.
-Compiling against that tool requires a lot of other modules that we don't want to have loaded for the general installation.
-See below for this special case.
+Several installations require additional modules to be loaded just for that installation.
+See below.

 Loading R loads a bunch of stuff including gcc that will be used for building R packages.
 So, like with perl_modules, R_packages is associated with a specific R module version.
-Make sure you are using R/4.0.0:
+Make sure you are using R/4.1.1:

     which R

-and run R, setting it up to use the Sweden repository, and to have a longer timeout limit (300 instead of 60 sec):
+and run R, setting it up to use the Umea, Sweden repository, and to have a longer timeout limit (300 instead of 60 sec):

     R --no-init-file